 Looking for some make ahead freezer meals for when life gets busy?
-These food bloggers have you covered with these tasty recipes for soup, stew and more!
+Check out these tasty recipes for soup, stew, chili and more!

 It’s that time of the year again when busy just gets busier!
 As mentioned in the Holiday Countdown, I like to clean and stock my kitchen now before the line ups at the grocery and big box stores get unbearable (one can only flip through so many magazines at the checkout, right?).
 What I didn’t mention is that it’s also a good time to prepare large batches of meals, say on a Sunday afternoon, to freeze and pull out on those days when supper is the last thing you want to deal with after a long day.
 Healthy make ahead meals will also become your best kept secret when friends and family swing by or a snow storm rolls in and all you want to do is stay in your jammies.